4ctiv/cheat-sheets/README.md

 # cheat-sheets
-This is a collection of my own cheat sheets on various topics.
+This is a collection (of my own cheat sheets) on various topics related to IT.

 ## Structure
 - Each head topic is a folder containing folders for sub-topics or cheat sheet folders.